TEMPO (Tropospheric Emissions: Monitoring of Pollution)

 |Instrument type||Atmospheric chemistry|

-TEMPO (Tropospheric Emissions: Monitoring of Pollution)Development Status Launch Instrument Ground Segment References
+TEMPO (Tropospheric Emissions: Monitoring of Pollution)Mission Status Launch Instrument Ground Segment References

 TEMPO is a spaceborne instrument mission which was selected in November 2012 through NASA’s first EVI (Earth Venture Instrument) solicitation.
 NASA's EVI is part of the agency’s ESSP (Earth System Science Pathfinder) program.
 The goal of the TEMPO mission is to monitor major air pollutants from geostationary orbit across the North American continent hourly during daytime.
 The competitively selected TEMPO proposal is led by Kelly Chance of Harvard-Smithsonian/CfA (Center for Astrophysics), Cambridge, MA, USA.
 The instrument will be developed at BATC (Ball Aerospace and Technologies Corporation), the project management is provided by NASA/LaRC.
 Other collaborative institutions are: NASA/GSFC, NOAA, EPA, NCAR, Harvard, UC Berkeley, St. Louis University, University of Alabama, Huntsville, and the University of Nebraska.
 International collaboration is provided by KARI and NIER (Korea), ESA (European Space Agency), and Canada.
 1) 2) 3) 4)